 No longer manufactured; availability varies

-Best For: Users who need a dependable recorder for Freeview TV programs or a basic workflow to preserve older video sources before creating a DVD.
+Best For: Users in the UK or Ireland who need a dependable recorder for Freeview TV programs, or anyone wanting a basic workflow to preserve analog video sources before creating a DVD.

 Panasonic DMR-EX97EB-K